 Due to its multidisciplinary nature, bioinformatics attracts a wide range of scientific research professionals who hold master’s and doctoral degrees in genetics, molecular biology, neuroscience, epidemiology, and agriculture.
 Other professionals in this sector have advanced degrees in mathematics, computer science, and programming.

 Many universities offer graduate certificates in bioinformatics; the International Society for Computational Biology has a list of bioinformatics-related degree and certificate programs in the United States.
-Graduate-level certificate programs in bioinformatics are also available through massive open online courses (MOOCs) such as Coursera and EdX.
+Graduate-level certificate programs in bioinformatics are also available through massive open online courses (MOOCs) such as Coursera and edX.

 Biomedical informatics professionals, on the other hand, use information extracted from bioinformatics to solve problems, reduce medical errors, lower healthcare costs, and make healthcare decisions using an individual patient’s biological data.
 Practitioners in biomedical informatics focus on identifying trends in the data discovered through bioinformatics to analyze the health conditions of patients and the efficiency of healthcare processes.